-You’ll live and work with your group near a beautiful black sand beach in the town of Cuyutlan.
+• You’ll enjoy living near a beautiful black sand beach in the town of Cuyutlan.
 You’ll stay in shared accommodation, close to both the town centre and the beach.
-There’s plenty to see and do in Mexico in your free time, and we encourage you to experience as much as possible.

 Start Dates: